 - Settlement Coordinator will conduct daily group check-ins (9:00 am and 4:30 pm) with staff on the Covid-19 operation, their feelings/responses, experiences, challenges or needs.
-In addition, individual check-ins will be done to address individual situation and needs; - Program Director and/or Regional Manager deliver on-going weekly training for staff to ensure updated training is provided for staff on the new development of the Covid-19 Health and Safety Guidelines and Protocols.
+In addition, individual check-ins will be done to address individual situation and needs; - Program Director and/or Regional Manager deliver on-going weekly training for staff to ensure updated training is provided for staff on the new development of the Covid-19 Health and Safety Guidelines and Protocols. - All training records, including any instructional videos, will be dated and signed by staff and kept in a binder in office

-Fourth Level Protection (Personal Protective Equipment - PPE): ISIP Richmond will provide nonmedical masks to staff and its related training and guidelines.
+Fourth Level Protection (Personal Protective Equipment - PPE): ISIP Fort St. John will provide non-medical masks to staff and its related training and guidelines.

-- Each staff is provided with disposable masks.
-Staff are mandated to wear mask at site; - Staff dealing with clients' documents are mandated to wear disposable gloves - Staff assigned as greeter are required to wear face shield - Each staff is provided with a copy of the instruction poster from WorkSafe BC on how to put on and take off a mask safely - Staff will be trained how to use a mask and gloves safely - Clients will be provided with a disposable mask with a copy of the instruction poster from WorkSafe BC prior to their appointment
+- Each staff is provided with washable non-medical masks (and disposable masks as needed on site).
+Staff are mandated to wear mask at site; - Staff dealing with clients' documents are mandated to wear disposable gloves - Staff assigned as greeter are required to wear face shield - Each staff is provided with a copy of the instruction poster from WorkSafe BC on how to put on and take off a mask safely - Staff have been trained how to use a mask and gloves safely - Clients will be provided with a disposable mask with a copy of the instruction poster from WorkSafe BC prior to their appointment